-Students and employees who have tested positive or think they have been exposed to COVID-19 are encouraged to review the exposure scenarios.
+Students and employees who have tested positive are encouraged to review the exposure scenarios.

 If an employee tests positive they should complete the Employee case form.
 If a student tests positive through a home test they should complete the Lane County home-test form.
 Students who test positive through MAP, UHS, or through a testing facility in Lane County do not need to fill out an additional form.
 The UO will be notified of your positive test result.